pointcheckout/docs/community/4-account/1-finance/0-payout-bank-account.md

 sidebar_label: Payout bank account
 ---

-Managing your payout bank account details is easy using the PayLink by PointCheckout mobile application.
+Managing your payout bank account details is easy using the Paymennt mobile application.

 :::caution Before you start
 Your user account must have Administrator permission to view and update the payout bank account